How Much Should You Pay for Hearing Aids?

 Cost is determined by features and function.
 The more features you want and the higher level of performance you’d like, the more you’ll pay.
 Almost-invisible hearing aids that work well across a broad spectrum of listening environments and are designed for someone with an active lifestyle are likely to be more costly than hearing aids that are asked to do less for you in your daily life.

 All hearing aids come with an adjustment or trial period, typically 30 days from date of purchase.
 During this adjustment period, you’re welcome to visit us for any necessary fitting issues.
-If for any reason you are not satisfied with the hearing aids you buy, you can return them for a refund minus a small fitting/restocking fee.
+If for any reason you are not satisfied with the hearing aids you buy, you can return them for a refund and we can part ways as friends.

 Does Insurance Cover Hearing Aids?

 Typically, health insurance companies cover the majority of hearing aid costs.
 Effective January 2018, all health insurance providers will be legally required to cover the costs of hearing aids and all associated services for children.
 Medicare will cover the full cost of diagnostic evaluations, so many people can assess if they have a loss or not with no out-of-pocket expense.

 Some nonprofit organizations provide financial assistance for hearing aids, while others may help provide used or refurbished aids.

-We’ll help you make the right choice for your hearing needs, lifestyle and budget.
+We’ll work with you so you can make the right choice for your hearing needs, lifestyle and budget.